khoy24/DS202FinalProject/README.md

 Apart from the two outliers on the far right of the graph that did not cancel their bookings, the trend seems to be that the longer the lead time the higher the chance of cancellation.
+This makes sense with what we would have assumed as when you book closer to the arrival date you have a better idea of what you need.
+In contrast, when you book farther out from the date things are more likely to change.

-The following graph demonstrates how previous_cancellations affects the chance of cancelling again.
+The following graph demonstrates how the number of previous cancellations affects the chance of cancelling again.

 ``` r
 data %>%